 This makes the claims made by Vepřek and co-workers not only rather unbelievable but also almost embarrassing.
-The latter attribute must unfortunately also been given to the whole review performance of all those more than hundreds of publications meanwhile being published on this subject mainly by Vepřek and co-workers.
-As almost all of these papers sport some acknowledgement to some national or international project by which the work obviously was supported even more questions must be raised with respect to the quality of evaluation and subsequent results control of certain project proposals and the outcome of these projects.
+The latter attribute must unfortunately also be given to the whole review performance of all those more than hundreds of publications meanwhile being published on this subject mainly by Vepřek and co-workers.
+As almost all of these papers sport some acknowledgement to some national or international projects by which the work obviously was supported even more questions must be raised with respect to the quality of evaluation and subsequent results control of certain projects and the outcome of the same.